-[How Difficulties in Recognizing One's Own Incompetence Lead to Inflated Self-Assessments]
+How Difficulties in Recognizing One's Own Incompetence Lead to Inflated Self-Assessments

-O ften, when you interact with people, you will notice that there is someone in the group who thinks they know more than you do.
-This person will confidently discuss their knowledge of a particular subject in all detail.
-Yet, you, an expert in geology, mine water hydrology, butterflies or or-ganocatalysis4, will remain silent because you know that this person has considerable knowledge gaps.
+Of the state of the state of the state of a particular subject in all detail.
+Yet, you, an expert in geology, mine water hydrology, butterflies or organocatalysis, will remain silent because you know that this person has considerable knowledge gaps.
 In other words (from sprouts): "The Dunning Kruger Effect is a cognitive bias that makes people believe they are smarter and more capable than they actually are.
 The effect is related to people's general inaptitude to recognize their lack of ability".
-Professor Dunning's PhD student Justin Kruger investigated this effect experimentally and found that people with only a basic knowledge tend to underestimate their confidence in that subject, while people with very good knowledge tend to underestimate their confidence (Kruger and Dunning, 1999).
+Professor Dunning's PhD student Justin Kruger investigated this effect experimentally and found that people with only a basic knowledge of a subject overestimate their confidence in that subject, while people with very good knowledge tend to underestimate their confidence (Kruger and Dunning, 1999).
 Fortunately, as knowledge increases, people recognise their previous lack of understanding and gradually improve.